Stanis96/docs_finder_api/README.md

 <h1 align="center">Docs finder - for working with documents.</h1>

 ### Description:
+This is a FastAPI project with MongoDB that serves as a search engine for documents.
+The application allows users to search for specific documents by inputting relevant keywords or phrases.

 ### Installation:
 * Clone the repository to a local directory: